what3words/w3w-swift-components/README.md

 Overview
 --------

 A Swift library for what3words UI components.
+This Swift Components Package provides a straightforward way to add what3word interface functionality your app such as autosuggest text fields, map views, or what3words grid lines into your app.

+It includes:

+* An Autosuggest Component available as a UITextField, or UISearchController
+* Map Components providing straightforward ways to include what3words squares on your MKMapView, or a full featured map view controller.

+#### Notes

+* These components work with **iOS 9.0** or higher.
-These depend on the [what3words swift wrapper](https://github.com/what3words/w3w-swift-wrapper).
+* This package depends on the [what3words swift wrapper](https://github.com/what3words/w3w-swift-wrapper).

-For information on using this package with Objective-C read [this](./Documentation/ObjectiveC/ObjectiveC.md)
+* For information on using this package with Objective-C read [this](./Documentation/ObjectiveC/ObjectiveC.md).

-If you are upgrading from any version 1.x.x, see the [upgrade guide](./Documentation/PreviousVersions/UpgradeFromV1.md).
+* If you are upgrading from any version 1.x.x, see the [upgrade guide](./Documentation/PreviousVersions/UpgradeFromV1.md).

-#### Compatibility

-These components work with **iOS 9.0** or higher.

 <a name="installation"></a>
 Installation